New journalism practice requires a new journalism education

 Crossborder Journalism Campus guidebook

-Recommended reading list
+Recommended reading list for students

 Before the in-person meeting – template programme

-Lecture intercultural communication
+Package intercultural and team communication

 Lecture cross-border journalism work process